mohitmahey/Amaranthus_palmer_rna-seq/README.md

 # Procedure

 ## 1 - Checking the integrity of the raw fastq files(1_checking_md5_raw_files.sh)
-The raw fastq file as received from the company, comes along with a hash file that can be used for checking integrity of files and to confirm that we received the files withour any loss of data.
+The raw fastq file as received from the company, comes along with a hash file that can be used for checking integrity of files and to confirm that we received the files without any loss of data.
 For this we used md5sum hash algorithm to confirm integrity.

 ```
 ls -1 *.md5 | while read line; do cat $line ; done | md5sum -c > md5_integrity_check.txt